 You can view a report of IP addresses of the nodes that the MWTM manages.
 You can also export this report to a CSV file.
-To display the IP Address report table, choose Summary Lists > IP Addresses.
 The IP Addresses report contains:

-Field or Column 1 Description Type Indicates whether the IP address displayed is the primary or secondary IP address for the device.
-Node Name or IP address of the node.
+Field or Column Description Node Name or IP address of the node.
 To see more information for the node, click the node name.
 Note Each node can be associated with one or more IP addresses.
 IP Address IP address of the node.
 Last Regular Poll Interval The last time this node was polled.
 SNMP Pollable Whether the node can be polled by SNMP (yes or no).

-^{1.} To sort the column in descending order, click the column heading.
+1. To sort the column in descending order, click the column heading.
 Click again to sort the list in ascending order.